AshleyYakeley/Truth/doc/getting-started.md

 ### Nix

 For Nix, use this flake: `git+https://github.com/AshleyYakeley/Truth?tag=v0.5`.
-Use these package outputs:
+Use these outputs:

-* `default` or `pinafore`: the Pinafore interpreter
+* `package.x86_64-linux.default`: package containing the Pinafore interpreter (`pinafore`), libraries, and documentation generator (`pinadoc`)
-* `vscode-extension`: an extension for Visual Studio Code, suitable for adding to `programs.vscode.extensions` in your Home Manager configuration
+* `package.x86_64-linux.vscode-extension`: an extension for Visual Studio Code, suitable for adding to `programs.vscode.extensions` in your Home Manager configuration
+* `apps.x86_64-linux.default`: the Pinafore interpreter
+* `apps.x86_64-linux.pinafore`: the Pinafore interpreter
+* `apps.x86_64-linux.pinadoc`: the Pinafore documentation generator
-* `vscode-extension-file`: the extension as a VSIX file, you will have to rename the result file link to have a `.vsix` extension to install it.
+* `files.x86_64-linux.vscode-extension`: the extension as a VSIX file, you will have to rename the result file link to have a `.vsix` extension to install it.

 ## Running